UChicagoWebDev/course_materials/lecture_notes/week_7.md

 - State
 ---

-# Syllabus Update
-I have been experimenting this quarter with making the course more interactive by awarding more credit for in-class work (the labs) and shortening the take-home exercises.
-I have been happy with the results, and I'm going to extend that approach over the last few weeks of the quarter.

-We will keep having labs for weeks 7-9,and we will continue to have weekly exercises that extend and refactor Watch Party, instead of a separate final project you have to build from scratch.
-This will make sure students get credit for incorporating the techniques we learn in these last few weeks, and should substantially reduce the class workload for finals week.
+# Looking Ahead to Finals and End of Quarter
+As discussed, while earlier versions of this course featured a final project, I have recently switched to simply having regular-sized weekly assignments through the end:
+- Exercise 7, out today, is due next week on Friday Nov 21.
+- Execise 8 goes out on the 21st, but because of the Thanksgiving break is not due until two weeks later, on Friday December 5
+- Exercise 9 goes out on Dec 5, which is our last day of class.
+It is due at the usual time on Friday December 12, which is the last day of finals week.
 ---

 # Introduction to React
-You will have noticed in working on Exercise 6 that it can be tedious and difficult when writing a single-page application to manage what **state** the app is supposed to be in what elements should be displayed to the user.
+You will have noticed in working on Exercise 6 that it can be tedious and difficult when writing a single-page application to manage what **state** the app is supposed to be in and what elements should be displayed to the user.
 You have to change the navigation bar, update variables, and show/hide page elements all manually, and trigger updates after each API callback.

-[React](https://reactjs.org/) is a framework for developing interactive web pages, and especially single-page applications, developed and released as open source by Facebook.
+[React](https://reactjs.org/) is a framework for developing interactive web pages, and especially single-page applications, developed and released as open source by Meta (neé Facebook).
 The powerful thing about it (and competing frameworks like [Vue](https://vuejs.org/) and [Svelte](https://svelte.dev/)) is it lets you define how the page should look in various states, and when you update the state, the framework updates the page automatically for you.